osmandapp/web/main/docs/user/personal/tracks/smart-folder.md

 ![My places tracks sort function Android](@site/static/img/personal/tracks/my_places_smart_folder_3_andr.png)

-Go to the Smart folder and tap the menu with three dots in the upper right corner of the screen.
+Go to the Smart folder and tap the three-dot menu in the upper right corner of the screen.
 The following actions are available in this menu:
 - [**Select**](#select-in-smart-folder).
 Allows you to select all or only certain tracks for further interaction with them.
 - **Refresh**.
 Updates the track list according to the specified filters.
 - [**Edit filter**](#filters-for-smart-folder).
 Moves to the Filter screen where you can configure track filtering for the folder.